 Do I need a new tracking label for each order?

 The tracking label must include the production date and a batch number.
-As such, each new production run (e.g. order you place from your supplier) must have a unique CPSIA tracking label.
+As such, each new production run (e.g., the order you place from your supplier) must have a unique CPSIA tracking label.

-Using the same tracking label means that the product cannot be tied to a specific production run, which is the entire point of this requirement.
+Using the same tracking label means that the product cannot be tied to a specific production run, which is a key reason why tracking labels are needed.

 What is a batch number?

-The purpose of batch numbers is to ensure that unsafe products can be tied to a specific production run, rather than a product line that may have been sold for years.
+The purpose of batch numbers is to ensure that unsafe products can be tied to a specific production run.
+This benefits sellers too, as recalls can be limited to a certain production run.

 Is the importer or manufacturer responsible for the CPSIA tracking label?